lostatseajoshua/Alerts/README.md

 [![Twitter: @alvaradojoshua0](https://img.shields.io/badge/contact-@alvaradojoshua0-blue.svg?style=flat)](https://twitter.com/alvaradojoshua0)

 # Alerts
-Alerts manages displaying UIAlertControllers in succession by coordinating them in a queue.
+`Alerts` manages displaying UIAlertControllers in succession by coordinating them in a queue.

 ## Motivation
-If you have seen the console log message of:
+The main reason of creating this project was provide a fix for the following console log:

-`Warning: Attempt to present UIAlertController: on viewController: which is already presenting`
+> `Warning: Attempt to present UIAlertController: on viewController: which is already presenting`

-when an alert is presented while there is an active alert displaying, then you understand the case of having a way to coordinate alerts in your application.
-For an application that heavily relies on alerts, the base implementation of presenting alerts doesn't give enough control.
-Alerts enables a way to queue up alerts with priority and present your alerts the way you want.
+when presenting multiple alerts.
+If are aware of this message then you understand the use case of coordinating alerts in your app.
+Especially in apps that heavily rely on alerts.

 ## Requirements
 Swift 3.0+